google/ksp/docs/incremental.md

 Incremental processing is a processing technique that avoids re-processing of sources as much as possible.
 The primary goal of incremental processing is to reduce the turn-around time of a typical change-compile-test cycle.
-For general information, see Wikipedia's article on[incremental computing](https://en.wikipedia.org/wiki/Incremental_computing).
+For general information, see Wikipedia's article on [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing).

 To determine which sources are _dirty_ (i.e., those that need to be reprocessed), KSP needs processors' help to identify which input sources correspond to which generated outputs.